eggheadio/egghead-instructor-center/README.md

 ## Screens

 Some components are also **screens**.
-A screen is just a component that additionally corresponds with a route; it is generally a collection of `Widget`s.
+A screen is just a component that additionally corresponds with a route; it is generally a collection of `Card`s.
 They look like this:

 ```
 SomeScreenName/